cangye-ma/cangye-ma.github.io/README.md

 title: About
 permalink: /about/
 ---
-## About
+## Education
-&nbsp;&nbsp;I graduated from School of Microelectronics, Fudan University as a Bachelor in June, 2020 and currently am a third-year graduate student advised by Professor [Fan Yang](http://homepage.fudan.edu.cn/yangfan/).
-I am an incoming senior software engineer in Hisilicon.
-I am interested in Digital IC Verification, EDA R&D and Architecture Modeling for complex ICs.
+<p>I got a bachelor degree from School of Microelectronics, Fudan University.At present,I am a third-year graduate student advised by Professor [Fan Yang](https://sme.fudan.edu.cn/60/64/c31157a352356/page.htm).</p>

+<p>I will join Hisilicon as a senior software engineer.
+I am interested in Digital IC Verification, compiler, EDA R&D and Architecture Modeling for complex ICs.</p>

 ## Contact
    Email: yyang16@126.com